xp44mm/FslexFsyacc/references/abnf.md

 will match only the string that comprises only the lowercased characters, abc.

-### 2.4.
-External Encodings

-~~External representations of terminal value characters will vary according to constraints in the storage or transmission environment.
-Hence, the same ABNF-based grammar may have multiple external encodings, such as one for a 7-bit US-ASCII environment, another for a binary octet environment, and still a different one when 16-bit Unicode is used.
-Encoding details are beyond the scope of ABNF, although Appendix A (Core) provides definitions for a 7-bit US-ASCII environment as has been common to much of the Internet.~~

-By separating external encoding from the syntax, it is intended that alternate encoding environments can be used for the same syntax.

 ## 3. OPERATORS

 ### 3.1.
 Concatenation: `Rule1 Rule2`